Nodrev/bgfx-android-activity/README.md

 # Prerequisites
 **Remark**: Although those build instructions assume a linux platform to generate the APKs, the used tools are available for OSX and MSWindows.
 As a result, the specified commands should be easily adapted to work for those platforms.

+## Find the Android platform number of your target
+Find the android version of the target phone or tablet, convert it to API level using this page: https://source.android.com/source/build-numbers

+*Example: my phone runs Android 6.0.1, the platform number is 23*

 ## Android Studio 3.2
 This project uses [Android Studio](http://developer.android.com/sdk/index.html) build system, Gradle, to generate Android's APK files, so you need to download it and install it properly.
 Android Studio comes with Android SDK, so no need to install it separatly.